ataime365/Selenium_AutomationTesting/README.md

 Web-based Application Automation Testing using Python, Pytest BDD, pytest-html and Selenium

-This Automation framework uses Page Object Model (POM) and Data driven Test (DDT)
+This Hybrid Automation framework uses Page Object Model (POM) and Data driven Test (DDT)

 Using Page Object Model (POM) ensures that our testing automation is well organize, easily expandable to write more tests cases and Robust. <br />